 Andreas Reite from Stavanger University Hospital assesses Grethe’s therapy progress:

 “It is difficult to say because Grethe had many complications.
 What we can say is, that without FlowOx™ we would have amputated, and with FlowOx™ Grethe has kept her foot,” he adds.

 What is the chance that the improved condition will stay on Grethe?

 “It’s hard to say, but for now it looks fine.
-She goes and works better than before.”
+She walks and performs her work better than before.”

 “Yes, in a positive sense.
 But this did not happen overnight.
-It has been a long process where she has gradually improved, but with much pain along the way.”
+It has been a long process where she has gradually improved.”

-For Grethe Valskaar Hetland, the song is important, perhaps the greatest impetus in life.
-“I was on the scene for the last time four or five years ago.
-If I should be able to perform again, I need to be able to stand on my feet.
-Now I dream of being able to perform a concert again soon.”
+For Grethe Valskaar Hetland, the singing is important, perhaps the greatest impetus in life.
+“I was on stage for the last time four or five years ago.
+In order to perform again, I need to be able to stand on my own feet.
+Now, I dream of being able to perform a concert again soon”, concludes Grethe.